In the custom apparel industry, there are a variety of decorated apparel methods you can choose from.

 Here is where the cool part comes in…

-When placed onto the heat press machine, the transfer paper and ink are exposed to the high temperatures of the machine and is turned from a solid to a gas!
+When placed onto the heat press, the transfer paper and ink are exposed to the high temperatures of the machine, and the ink is turned from a solid to a gas!

 This is how the dye is able to penetrate and get absorbed by the fabric.

-While heat transfer results in adding another layer on top of your fabric, the dye used in the sublimation process becomes a part of the fabric, rather than another layer that you can feel or even peel.
+While heat transfer results in adding another layer on top of your fabric, the dye used in the sublimation process becomes a part of the fabric, rather than another layer that you can feel or even peel off after lots of washes.

 Which business is it best for?